-As per the notice attached to this Annual Report, the Annual General Meeting of the Company will be held on (September 30, 2022).
+As per the notice attached to this Annual Report, the Annual General Meeting of the Company will be held on (September 27th, 2023).

-- a) The Financial Year of IFCI Venture is from April 1, 2021 to March 31, 2022. - b) Listing on Stock Exchanges and Listing Fees:
+- a) The Financial Year of IFCI Venture is from April 1, 2022 to March 31, 2023. - b) Listing on Stock Exchanges and Listing Fees:

 The Non Convertible Redeemable Bonds of the Company on private placement basis are listed on BSE Limited having address at P. J. Towers, Dalal Street, Mumbai 400 001.
 The Company had paid the listing fee to BSE Ltd for the F.Y.
-2021-2022 within its due date.
+2022-2023 within its due date.
+The bonds are privately placed and rarely/not frequent tradeable in the market.